 - Epidural and subdural hematoma: blood clots form that can be life-threatening

 - Brain hemorrhaging: bleeding with in the brain tissue from trauma

 - Traumatic brain injury: when an external force injures the brain and causes physical, cognitive, behavioral, and emotional changes

 Sadly, some of these types of head traumas can lead to a coma, permanent disabilities, or death.
 When victims of Georgia slip-and-fall accidents suffer a traumatic brain injury, the injury often makes it impossible for people to continue living life the way they used to.
 For this reason, brain injury victims are likely entitled to a Georgia personal injury claim for damages.

 To find out more about your or a loved one’s claim, you should speak with a Peachtree City injury attorney who understands the effects of traumatic brain injury and what victims are entitled to under the law.
-Contact the Law Offices of Shane Smith at (770) 487-8999 for a free initial case consultation today.
+Contact Shane Smith Law at (770) 487-8999 for a free initial case consultation today.